meagdoh/ssi-fellowship/uk-trip.md

 #### Trip Goals
 - Meet RSE leaders who are responsible for the customer experience of research software, and find out what barriers they face and goals they have.
 I am still wondering, _is there anyone with the title 'Research Software Designer (RSD)'_
-- Share what's working and lessons learned from measuring the customer experience at _All of Us__
+- Share what's working and lessons learned from measuring the customer experience at _All of Us_
-- Gauge interest in a CoP focused on customer experience in Research Software.
+- Gauge interest in a CoP focused on customer experience in Research Software
+- Share how 'Improving the Researcher Experience' has become a key strategy for the _All of Us_ Scientific Strategy

 #### Talks and Events